Working in the lab

 At this stage, lecanemab remains an experimental medicine that is not available to patients in the UK outside of clinical trials.
 Before lecanemab can become available for use, drug regulatory bodies will make a decision as to whether or not lecanemab is both effective and safe as a treatment for early Alzheimer’s disease.

-The approval of lecanemab by the FDA in January 2023 was a big step but does not affect whether lecanemab will be available in the UK.
+The approval of lecanemab by the FDA in January 2023 was a big step but does not mean lecanemab will become available in the UK.

 We do not yet know whether lecanemab will be approved for use in the UK.